LmaosDev/LmaosDev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-This is the official GitHub account and associated repos of Lmaos, a group of fuckers doing absolute bullshit with tech
+This is the official GitHub account and associated repos of Lmaos, a group of fuckers doing absolute bullshit with tech.

+We are based in Scandinavia.

 There will never be illegalities here.
 We may or may not have privated repos with sketchy shit.